GfSE/SAF-Specification/developing-saf/viewpoints/Stakeholder-Requirement-Viewpoint.md

 * What are the requirements that a Stakeholder imposes on the system?
 * What defines a valid solution towards the customer?
 * What is the range of acceptable system performance, i.e. the critical, top-level performance requirements derived from the operational needs?
-## Presentation
-A tabular format lisiting
-* unique requirement ID, text, and attributes,
-* traceability reference to justifying model artefacts.
-Note: Stakeholder Requirements are to be structured in a way that the Stakeholder behind the Requirement is identifiable.
-When appropriate, the relationships between identified Stakeholder Requirements are and the justifying model artefacts, Operational Story, Operational Capability, Operational Performer, Operational Process, and Operational Exchange are presented.
-* "One Requirement Package for each Stakeholder" is a best-practice modeling rule.
-A package contains the Requirements specific for one Stakeholder.
-* Even if different Stakeholders may have intersecting interests and / or concerns resulting in a similar set of Requirements, each Stakeholder shall have its own set managed in a dedicated Requirement Package.
-Requirements must not be shared due to their different life cycles.
-Resolving duplications and conflicts is subject of the requirement analysis resulting in an agreed and consolidated set of System Requirements.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|